StormDragon77/Stormilla/README.md

 - Check if you have other resource packs on before reporting
 - Bugs that I cannot fix so don't report these here:

-    - Lighting on tripwire sting on hook model (Mojang bug), end crystal skins for end and nether not rendering (Optifine bug)
+    - Lighting on tripwire string on hook model (Mojang bug), end crystal skins for end and nether not rendering (Optifine bug)
 ------------------------------
 SUGGESTIONS:
 - Your suggestion will be marked invalid/declined if it strays too far from vanilla, does not fit my vision or is impossible to add.